abarker/typped/doc/sphinx_docs/recursive_descent.rst

 essentially the same as described earlier for right-regular grammars.
 You just use the null-string token to recognize the production rules that start with nonterminals (using the top of the ``pstate`` stack in preconditions).

-The current implementation of null-string tokens is not especially efficient, but there no penalty if you do not use them.
-For many applications it should be fast enough.
-There are various ways the performance can be improved in later versions if necessary.

 Example
 -------